 In a nutshell, our data collection process happens in three phases.
 In the first phase, the tool clones the software repository, uses RefactoringMiner~\cite{Tsantalis_2018} to collect refactoring operations that happened throughout the history of the repository, and collects the code metrics of the refactored classes.
 In the second phase, where all the refactoring operations and their respective files are already known, the tool then collects the process and ownership metrics of the refactored classes.
 Finally, the tool collects instances of non-refactored classes (as well as their code, process, and ownership metrics).

-After cloning repositories, the history of each repository is analyzed using RefactoringMiner~\cite{Tsantalis_2018}.
-RefactoringMiner is the current state-of-the-art tool to identify refactorings applied throughout the history of a Java project.
-Currently, RefactoringMiner has the highest recall and precision rates (98\% and 87\%, respectively) among all currently available refactoring detection tools~\cite{Tsantalis_2018}.
+For each project, we visit its entire master branch from the oldest to the most recent commit.
+For each commit, we invoke RefactoringMiner~\cite{Tsantalis_2018}.
+The tool can receive, as an input, a pair of commits.
+It then uses the \textit{diff} between the two provided commits to identify refactoring operations that have happened\footnote{Given that we need a pair of commits in order to identify the refactoring operations, we skip the first commit of the repository, and start from commit no. 2.}.
+We highlight that RefactoringMiner is the current state-of-the-art tool to identify refactoring operations, having the highest recall and precision rates (98\% and 87\%, respectively) among all currently available refactoring detection tools~\cite{Tsantalis_2018}.